-Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" or see the Financial Aid department at the respective campus for further detail that may affect the return of federal funds.
+Please refer to the catalog section titled "Federal Return of Title IV Funds Policy" for further detail that may affect the return of federal funds.

 LOUISIANA STUDENT INFORMATION (W), (P)

 Currently the Louisiana State Board of Regents has jurisdiction only over the diploma programs offered by WyoTech - Laramie campus and Blairsville campus.